By: Brian Schutt

 Steps to take if your air conditioner is frozen:

 - Turn thermostat setting from Cool/Air Condition to Fan On only.
-Keeping fan on is an important step to keep the thawing ice from spilling water onto mechanical parts of the system
+Keeping the fan on is an important step to keep the thawing ice from spilling water onto mechanical parts of the system

 - Check airflow through vents to ensure that air is coming through your system